adamsilver/adamsilver.io-jekyll/_posts/2014-07-11-javascript-namespacing.md

 description: Organising your client-side Javascript is important.
 Namespaces are a sane, cross-browser approach to help with this.
 ---

-Namespaces help you organise a codebase, so that others can easily find their way around it.
+Namespaces help you organise code so that it's easy for others to find their way around it.
 In Javascript, they also minimise the number of [global variables](http://www.yuiblog.com/blog/2006/06/01/global-domination/).

 Javascript doesn't (at the time of writing) have a dedicated way to namespace components.
 But we can do it using object literals.

-I'll show you how to do namespace your components with an example application.
+I'll show you how to namespace your components with an example application.
 The application represents a zoo.
 The zoo has a couple of animals plus some additional information.

 This is the directory structure for the zoo: